ToruNiina/toml11/README.md

 For details on possible formatting specifications, please refer to the documentation.

-### compilcated configurations
+### configuring types

-The examples directory provides complex usage examples, such as using arbitrary-precision integers, normalizing Unicode, and integrating with external reflection libraries.
+The examples directory provides usage examples, such as using arbitrary-precision integers, normalizing Unicode, and integrating with an external reflection library.

 Please refer to these examples for implementation guidance in such scenarios.